getsolus/help-center-docs/docs/user/quick-start/installation/index.md

 Next, locate the downloaded ISO.
 It will most likely be in your Downloads folder.
 In the event that it is, type: `cd ~/Downloads`

 If it is **not** in your Downloads folder, use `cd` to navigate to the correct directory.

 :::danger

 This is where we overwrite the contents of your USB drive so please ensure you identified the correct drive in the `lsblk` stage above.
 Selecting the wrong drive here will lead to its contents being overwritten.
 An example command is below, however you may need to replace `sdb` with the drive we located above:

 :::

 ```bash
 sudo dd if=Solus-4.4-Budgie.iso of=/dev/sdb bs=4M status=progress oflag=sync && sudo eject /dev/sdb
 ```

-This will write the contents of the ISO to the thumb drive so you can boot it and also make sure the data is synchronised so you can eject the USB safely.
+This will write the contents of the ISO to the thumb drive so you can boot it and also make sure the data is synchronized so you can eject the USB safely.

-## Windows
+### Windows

-### DVD
+#### DVD

 You can easily burn an ISO image to a DVD, on Windows 7 and newer, by using Window's built-in file manager (Explorer).